grzegorzkrukowski/CellRegistration/README.md

 ## General

 UITableView and UICollectionView extensions that allows to auto-register cells and extends both with simplified interfaces for dequeuing.
 It uses swift generics to detect the desired type of cell.
 It supports cells created via code and also ones created from Xib files.
+It allows you to forget about registering cells and completely skipping reuse identifier management.

 ## Example